damiankaczkowski/WireGuard-Config/README.md

-## CK's WireGuard COnfiguration (short: CKWC)
+## CK's WireGuard Configuration (short: CKWC)

-My own WireGuard configuration.
-Pretty much defaults except some tweaks and changes here and there.
+My own WireGuard configuration, pretty much defaults except some tweaks and changes here and there.
 The setups are for your server & client.

 ## Config